-- EMA and FDA are working together with Health Level Seven (HL7) International to incorporate the ISO IDMP standards into the Fast Healthcare Interoperability Resources (FHIR) specification for information exchange. - HL7 International is an organization focused on standards for the exchange, integration, sharing, and retrieval of electronic health information that supports clinical practice and the management, delivery and evaluation of health services. - A unique global substance identifier for IDMP has not yet been established, as well an international organization to maintain the global identifiers.
-For example, U.S. FDA uses the unique ingredient identifier or UNII for substance identification.
-However, this standard has not been adopted globally.
-Work should be initiated to collaborate on a global substance identifier. - At the May 2020 bi-annual meeting (virtual) of ISO Technical Committee 215 Work Group 6 it was agreed to revise ISO TS 19844:2018 to include a new annex L on Signature / Minimum Substance Field. - EMA and FDA are working together on the EU Substance Registration System (SRS).
+A unique global substance identifier for IDMP has not yet been established, as well an international organization to maintain the global identifiers.
+A global Substance ID is a critical input code for the generation of the PhPID.
+Work should be initiated within ISO to develop a solution to the global substance identifier issue.

+At the May 2020 bi-annual meeting (virtual) of ISO Technical Committee 215 Working Group 6 it was agreed to revise ISO TS 19844: 2018 to include a new annex L on Signature / Minimum Substance Field.

+EMA, FDA and WHO/UMC are working together on the EU Substance Registration System (SRS) to review and update the substance database for chemicals, proteins, and vaccines.
+EMA and FDA are working together with Health Level Seven (HL7) International to incorporate the ISO IDMP standards into the Fast Healthcare Interoperability Resources (FHIR) specification for information exchange.

-What are the current considerations with Medicinal Product ID
+What are the current considerations with Medicinal Product ID?

-• EMA and FDA are working together with HL7 International to incorporate the ISO IDMP standards into the FHIR specification for information exchange.
+EMA and FDA are working together with HL7 International to incorporate the ISO IDMP standards into the FHIR specification for information exchange.

-What are the current considerations with Dosage Form?
+What are the current considerations with Dose Form?